Pavel-Polyakov/telneter/README.md

 >>> ex
 Executor (hostname=junos-router,os=JUNOS,connected=True)
 ```
-Executor has one method — cmd, which returns unicode string with the result of the command
+Executor has one main method — cmd, which returns unicode string with the result of the command
 ```
 >>> model = ex.cmd('show version | match Model')
 >>> print(model)